Latest World Cup 2022 Odds: Who are the current favourites to win the World Cup?

-Latest World Cup Odds: Who are the favourites to win World Cup 2022, Croatia, Argentina, France odds to win
+Latest World Cup Odds: Who are the favourites to win World Cup 2022, Croatia, Portugal, England odds to win

 Here are the latest odds for the Qatar World Cup 2022 as we approach the quarter final stage.